noel-abeje/Wordle/README.md

 I tried to implement the confetti but it just wasn't working.
 I also tried to change the position of the toast but that was also not working.
-Everything else went smoothl enough.
+Everything else went smoothly enough.

 ## License